-Dublin 2 is the main tourist area of the city and this district includes Dublin’s finest hotels, restaurants, and shops.
+Dublin 2 is a vibrant area of the city and includes Dublin’s finest hotels, restaurants, shops, museums and parks.
 Filled with impressive Georgian architecture, this area is primarily an exclusive business and shopping zone.
+Parks include the much loved St. Stephen’s Green and the Iveagh Gardens.
 This area borders Dublin 4 and 8.

 Just some of the focal points include Temple Bar, Dame Street, Trinity College, College Green and the major shopping streets including Grafton Street and St Stephens Green.